run-ai/docs/docs/Researcher/Walkthroughs/quickstart-vscode.md

 * _Researcher_ access to _Project_ in Run:ai named "team-a"
 * The project should be assigned a quota of at least 1 GPU.
 * A URL of the Run:ai Console.
 E.g. [https://acme.run.ai](https://acme.run.ai).
-* Create a new Visual Studio [Environment](../workloads/assets/environments.md) asset.
-The asset should have:
-    * The image `quay.io/opendatahub-contrib/workbench-images:vscode-datascience-c9s-py311_2023c_latest`.
-    * Under `Tools`, add Visual Studio Code and change the port to `8787`.
-    * Use the environment name `vscode`.

 To complete this Quickstart __via the CLI__, you will need to have the Run:ai CLI installed on your machine.
 There are two available CLI variants: